akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute.md

 ## The `value per locale` property

-This property is also called *localisable*: **a localisable attribute can have different values per locale.**
+This property should be enabled if the attribute is meant to have different values per locale.
 This allows you to manage a product translations according to the activated PIM locales.

 For instance, this feature will allow you to have one product name or a description for each locale activated in your PIM.
 It is mostly used for text or text area attributes.